Glossary & FAQs

 Quick answers to common questions.
 If you don’t see what you’re looking for, please get in touch.

-How do I request a demo of BlindSite™ Scene?
+How do I request a demo of BlindSite Scene?

-Is BlindSite™ Scene available outside the UK?
+Is BlindSite available outside the UK??

-Who is BlindSite™ Scene designed for?
+Who is BlindSite designed for?

-Do you offer training and support?
+Do you offer service and maintenance?

 Can I become a distributor or partner?